Are you skeptically gazing at grandma’s old dishware and wondering if they contain lead? If so, you’re in the right place.

 Lead poisoning is no joke; it’s even lethal at times, and children are especially vulnerable.
 In 1999-2000 – 434,000 children in the US alone had elevated lead levels in their blood.

-And the main culprit?
+The main culprit?
 Old, colorful dishware.
 But, lead in dishes won’t always threaten your health.
 Only select dishes with certain traits.

 Let’s dive in.